Hyperspeed: Gameplay

 As a gameplay element, the Trailblazer cruiser can only be crippled and not destroyed.
 The ship also contains a view the ship's engine room, which allows the player to enhance the ship's performance by upgrading or replacing the ship's components.
 The engine room is split into various areas including the Spindrive FTL engine, main cannon, sublight engine, turret, and deflector shielding.
 These components can be destroyed in battle or by the use of the Emergency Spindrive function in order to retreat from battle and head to a safer star system to recoup and repair.
 If the Spindrive is running without additional components its fuel efficiency could drop to the point that it could become impossible to reach a friendly base to re-equip without running out of fuel.
 In this situation, the player would be forced to use the escape pod and return to main base for a replacement Trailblazer.
 This however would cost precious mission time.

 The game gives the player the option to choose one of four star clusters in which to play in.
 The Hyades cluster is the easiest, while the Cerberus cluster offers a challenge for expert players of alliance and morality.
 The Sasanid cluster features a despotic empire the player must decide to aid or oppose and the Ragnarok cluster features a great plan that may save or destroy the universe if implemented.
 One can also engage in practice ship-to-ship combat from the main menu, or can elect to view a 3D gallery of some the ships in the game.

-The game featured groundbreaking polygonal 3D graphics for its time, running at 320x200 256-color VGA resolution and quality if played on capable hardware.
+The game uses polygonal 3D graphics, running at 320x200 256-color VGA resolution.

-Publication history
+Release

 Hyperspeed was published by MicroProse Software in 1991.

-Tommo purchased the rights to this game and digitally publishes it through its Retroism brand in 2015.
+Tommo purchased the rights to this game and published it digitally through its Retroism brand in 2015.